Meltdown Support Calgary

 The reason well-intentioned strategies often don't work for children with significant dysregulation is that they address the meltdown rather than what's underneath it.
 You can't logic your way through a flooded nervous system, and strategies practised in calm moments often become completely inaccessible in the heat of a meltdown.

-Play therapy works differently because it builds capacity at the neurological level - through consistent, safe, attuned therapeutic relationships over time.
+Play therapy works differently because it builds capacity at the neurological level, through consistent, safe, attuned therapeutic relationships over time.
 Children don't learn to regulate by being told to.
-They learn by having their emotional experience reflected, accepted, and gently scaffolded by a skilled play therapist, week after week.
-That's a fundamentally different process from behaviour management - and it produces fundamentally different results.
+They learn by having their emotional experience reflected, accepted, and gently scaffolded by a skilled therapist, week after week.
+That's a fundamentally different process from behaviour management, and it produces fundamentally different results.

 What to Expect When You Reach Out